leios/gpu-handbook/src/content/abstractions.md

 1. Allocating the appropriate space on the GPU
 2. Copying the data from the CPU to GPU.

-In Julia, these two steps are often coupled, but the don't need to be.
+In Julia, these two steps are often coupled, but they don't need to be.
-We could have created the same GPU array by running:
+For instance, In CUDA (C) a user might use both a `cudaMalloc(...)` and `cudaMemcpy(...)`.
+In Julia, we could also avoid the memory transfer and create the array directly on the GPU with:

 ```
 b = GPUBackend.zeros(10,10)
 ```

 This would avoid the (relatively) costly communication between the CPU and GPU.
-Most of the array creation routines (such as `rand(...)`, and `ones(...)` have similar routines for each backend for simplicity.
+In fact, most of the array creation routines (such as `rand(...)`, and `ones(...)` have similar routines for each backend for simplicity.

 !!! tip "A note about Macs"
     If you are running a Mac, you might not have been able to create your array on the GPU.
-    This is because Metal (the API used for GPU computation on Apple Silicon) only supports single precision (`Float32` for example).
+    This is because Metal (the API used for GPU computation on Apple Silicon) only supports single precision (`Float32` and `Int32` for example).
     So to create the necessary array on a mac, specify the type for `zeros(...)` first, like so:
     ```
-    julia> a = zeros(10, 10)
+    julia> a = zeros(Float32, 10, 10)
-    julia> b = MtlArraya)
+    julia> b = MtlArray(a)

     ```

+Now, depending on your machine, you might have had to wait a few seconds to generate your initial array.
+What gives?
+Isn't GPU computing supposed to be fast?
+Why do we need to wait around all the time?

+Well, one core difference between CPU and GPU programming is in how users think about the code.
+On the CPU, users typically think about the number of operations each core is performing.
+Though this is still important with the GPU, calculation speed is often not the biggest bottleneck to GPU performance.
+Instead, GPU programmers need to think about data flow, where data is in GPU memory.
+As a rule of thumb, the slowest part of any computation is communication -- specifically communication between the CPU and GPU, but also between different memory banks within the GPU, itself.
+This has a large number of implications that we will discuss in later chapters.

+Even so, the transfer time of data for a relatively small array (like this one) *should* still be around a millisecond or two.
+My guess is that most users felt a significant delay of about a second or two when they created their first array.
+As a quick test, try to do the same command again (`ArrayType(a)`).
+This time, it should be really fast.
+The truth is that there is another, more important reason why the first array took so long to build.
+Let's talk about...

 ### Expected performance from Julia

-Ok, it's important to talk about some pitfalls to using Julia.
+It's time to be upfront about one of the core weaknesses of Julia.
-After the installation, there are probably two distinct groups of people:
+At this stage, there are probably two distinct groups of people:

-1. Those that are new to GPU programming: These people are probably scratching their head at all the new, unnecessary packages.
+1. Those that are new to GPU programming.
+These people are probably scratching their head at all the new, unnecessary packages.
 After all, they just want to use their GPU!
 Why do they need to think so deeply about their hardware?
 2. Those who have attempted GPU programming before.
 These people are probably amazed at how easy the installation was.
-Julia *just did everything for us* in a way that seems like magic!
+Julia *just did everything for us* in a way that seemed like magic!

 There is a little truth to both of these claims.
 Yes, Julia does a lot of the heavy lifting for the user.
 And yes, there is still a lot of jank we are trying to get rid of.

 But there's another (potentially ill-formed) thought that might be lurking in the back of your mind, "If all these Julia packages are just wrappers to C, why not use C instead?
-Won't we get a performance penalty for using Julia in this case?"
+Won't we get a performance penalty for using Julia here?"

 That's a very good question, and it's difficult to fully explain.
 Long story short, Julia boils down to the same lower-level representation as C (if you are using the clang compiler), so it should be equivalently fast.
-It can also call C code without any performance penalty, so the wrappers should be equivalently fast.
+It can also call C code without any performance penalty, so the wrappers to C should be equivalently fast.
-But there is a cost!
-In fact, you have already experienced it.

-When you ran `using GPUBackend` and `ArrayType(a)` above there was some noticeable delay while Julia was getting the code up and running (precompiling).
-If you run the same commands again, they should be super fast.
-Let's check this out with the `@time` macro provided by your GPU backend:
+That said, we do need to draw a thin line in the sand here.
+In the case of GPU computing, we are not comparing ourselves to C, but CUDA (or Metal, AMD, etc).
+The lower-level representation of GPU languages are all *slightly* different than that of C.
+This means that in the case of GPU computing, we are actually asking Julia to do a lot.
+It has to dynamically determine our hardware, compile the Julia code into some intermediate representation, then spit out even lower level code that is distinct for each hardware vendor, all while maintaining the features that make Julia easy to use for beginners.

+When we put it all together, the compilation time for the JuliaGPU ecosystem can sometimes be much higher than for many other GPU languages.
+To be clear, we usually call compilation "**pre**compilation" in Julia because the translation happens dynamically (immediately after Julia can statically know what all the types are when the user runs their code).
+Let's try to quantify our precompilation cost a bit by re-running the code with the `@time` macro:

 ```
 julia> a = zeros(10,10);